asusoda/soda-internal-api/README.md

 ## Requirements

 #### Server (Flask App)
-- Python 3.8 or newer
+- Python 3.9.2 or newer
+- Poetry (recommended) or pip
-- Dependencies as listed in `requirements.txt`
+- Dependencies as listed in `pyproject.toml`

 ## Server Setup